tverbeiren/markdown_variables/README.md

 ### Code

-This is interesting, the multiline fenced code block is not rendered as it should, although syntax highlighting is applied:
+This is interesting, the multiline fenced code block is not rendered as it should, although syntax highlighting is applied depending on the markdown variant:

 <div class="bg-dark">